Mexxy-lab/Netflix_react-cloneapp/README.md

 CODEBUILDKUBECTLROLE
 - Use the buildspec.yml file at root of the folder to configure the aws pipeline

-- Update the aws-auth config for the cluster using below command / You can also add this to script file
+- Update the aws-auth config for the cluster using below command / You can also add this to script file.

 ```bash
 eksctl create iamidentitymapping --cluster nameofcluster --region=region --arn rolearncreated --group system:masters --username CodeBuildKubectlRole